dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2021-05-15-Dont-Be-Afraid-Of-Covid.md

 header:
      teaser: /assets/images/wiapost/5122-Dont-Be-Afraid-Of-Covid.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Don't Be Afraid Of Covid](/assets/images/wiapost/5122-Dont-Be-Afraid-Of-Covid.jpg)

-## Don't Be Afraid Of Covid
+# Don't Be Afraid Of Covid

 We are a body of 15 trillion cells.
 The human body is a colony of billions of viruses and bacterias.
 Every day with food, water, and the air we consume those.